 - 1½ cups chocolate wafers (discs, pistoles, fèves

 - preferably 72 percent cacao)

 - Step 1 Cook butter in a medium saucepan over medium heat, stirring often, until butter foams, then browns, 5–8 minutes.
 Transfer brown butter to a large bowl.
 Let cool slightly.

 - Step 2 Whisk flour, baking soda, and kosher salt in a medium bowl.

 - Step 6 Preheat to 375°.
 Line a rimmed baking sheet with parchment paper.
-Using a 1½-oz. ice cream scoop, portion dough and transfer to prepared sheet, spacing about 3½” apart (alternatively, form dough into ping pong ball-sized pieces with your hands).
+Using a 1½-oz. ice cream scoop, portion dough, and transfer to prepared sheet, spacing about 3½” apart (alternatively, form dough into ping pong ball-sized pieces with your hands).
 Do not flatten.
 Cookies will spread as they bake.
 Sprinkle with sea salt.

 - Step 7 Bake cookies until edges are golden brown and firm but centers are soft, 9–11 minutes.
-Let cool on sheets 10 minutes, then transfer to a wire rack and let cool completely.
+Let cool on sheets for 10 minutes, then transfer to a wire rack and let cool completely.

 - Step 8 Do Ahead: Cookie dough can be made 3 days ahead.
 Cover and chill.
 Let dough come to room temperature before baking.